 Other topping ideas include: tomato slices, spinach, scrambled eggs, onion slice, chives, radishes, bean sprouts, fresh herbs like dill and basil, other seasonings like za’atar and so much more the list could go on forever!

 This recipe makes enough for two large slices of toast.
-I recommend making just the amount you need at the moment, so the pesto avocado spread is less likely to turn brown.
+I recommend making just the amount you need at the moment, so the avocado spread is less likely to turn brown.
 However, if you live alone then you might need to store it in the refrigerator.

 Health and Nutrition Break Down